bhyland95/bhyland95.github.io/README.md

 - Projects (Displays recent and noteworthy projects ive worked on)
 - Contact (Helps the user get in touch with me)

-The instructions for the project asked me to include a working navigation bar, a structured portfolio, links to my deployed projects, and make it responsive to smaller sizes.

 Here is a link to my portfolio: https://bhyland95.github.io/